xPiccolinox/cubes-css/README.md

 # CSS Cube

 CSS 3D Cube mini-project using `JS` and `CSS`.
-Just grab the cube and rotate it
+Just grab the cube and rotate it.

 ## Preview:
 <img src="AppPreview.gif" width="50%">